 Aimed at young artists (ages 12–19) with a passion for singing, dancing, and acting, the Arts Club’s Musical Theatre Intensive (MTI) exposes students to the kind of rigorous training typically found only at the post-secondary level and begins their journey toward becoming a true “triple threat” (actor/singer/dancer).

-Now entering its 17th year, the MTI continues its history of emphasizing process over product, guiding our students through voice, dance, and acting techniques that can consistently be applied outside of our program as well.
-We don’t simply teach music and dance-steps; we give our students the skills to be authentic and expressive on any stage they play.
+Now entering its 20th year, the MTI continues its history of emphasizing process over product, guiding our students through voice, dance, and acting techniques that can consistently be applied outside of our program as well.
+We don’t simply teach music and dance steps; we give our students the skills to be authentic and expressive on any stage they play.

 We don’t want to simply train actors—we want to nurture artists.

-To register for the Vancouver Junior program, please send a completed registration form to firstname.lastname@example.org.
-No audition is necessary but we do ask that students meet at least two of five prerequisites for the course.
+To apply for the Junior Program, complete and submit the application.
+No audition is necessary, but we do ask that students meet at least two of five prerequisites for the course.